gaia-pipeline/gaia/README.rst

 If you think you found a good first issue, please consider this list as a short guide:

-* If the issue is clear and you have no questions, please leave a short comment that you start working on this.
-The issue will be usually blocked for two weeks to solve it.
+* If the issue is clear and you have no questions, please leave a short comment that you started working on this.
+The issue will be usually blocked for two weeks for you to solve it.
-* If something is not clear or you are unsure what to do, please leave a comment so we can add further discription.
+* If something is not clear or you are unsure what to do, please leave a comment so we can add more detailed description.
-* Make sure that your development environment is configured and setup.
+* Make sure your development environment is configured and set up.
 You need `Go installed`_ on your machine and also `nodeJS`_ for the frontend.
 Clone this repository and run the **make** command inside the cloned folder.
 This will start the backend.
 To start the frontend you have to open a new terminal window and go into the frontend folder.
 There you run **npm install** and then **npm run dev**.
 This should automatically open a new browser window.
 * Before you start your work, you should fork this repository and push changes to your fork.
 Afterwards, send a merge request back to upstream.

 Contact